Thanghand/Clean-Architecture/DesignPrinciple.md

 Problems:

-- You are building backend for e-commerce application
+- You are building backend for e-commerce platforms
 - First time, you used MySQL to store product data
 - After a few months, you want to change MySQL to Mongodb
 - Every services are using it.
 They must apply a new change.